 - $6750 (27 days x $250) went to the local trekking agency and to the Bhutanese government.
 The Bhutanese charge their “high value, low impact” (that is, non-Indian) tourists US $250. a day to be in Bhutam.

-- $5000 – what he trekking agency got per trekker
+- $5000 – what the trekking agency got per trekker

-- $1050 per trekker – the World Expeditions charge for making the trip happen and to pay for the salary of their own assigned guide.
+- $1050 per trekker – the World Expeditions charge for making the trip happen and to pay for their own assigned guide.

 - $400 The “voluntary” tip expected by all

 See this Lonely Planet article (here) on money matters in Bhutan.

 Add in US$2000. for airfare and airport taxis; another $200. for 2 nights at a decent hotel not far from Indira Gandhi Airport.
 My Snowman Trek is the most expensive trek I have ever done and one that I will never surpass!

 Note: In July 2022, the Bhutan Government raised the daily Sustainable Development Fee from $65 to $200!
 This adds another $3645 to the final cost of the 27-day trek.
 The price posted on the WE website is now $16900.
 US, more than double what it was in 2019!

 Meanwhile, the KE Adventure Travel Snowman Trek at $20,290 also includes the new SDF, two nights at a Kathmandu hotel (about $250) plus the $650 flight from Kathmandu to Paro and back.
 While the trek route itself is the same as the one we did, the KE itinerary includes a night at Gangtey and a night in Thimpu instead of Paro.

 What was already the world’s most expensive trek pre-Covid ($7800 + $400 tip) has doubled in price!